Revisiting the symmetry-resolved entanglement for non-invertible symmetries in $1{+}1$d conformal field theories: Brief review of the BCFT approach to the SREE

 where $ \mathcal{H}_{A,ab}$ ($ \mathcal{H}_{B,ab}$) is the Hilbert space in region $ A$ ($B$) with boundary conditions $ a$ and $ b$ at the entangling surface.
 In the path integral, the factorisation map is implemented by inserting two disks of radius $ \varepsilon \ll 1$ that serve as an ultraviolet (UV) cutoff.
 The region $ A$ of length $ \ell$ is then mapped to an annulus of width $ w$ by a conformal transformation \cite{ohmoriPhysicsEntanglingSurface2015,cardyEntanglementHamiltoniansTwodimensional2016}, see \cref{fig:map-to-annulus}.
 The dependence of $ w$ on $ \ell$ depends on the initial geometry of the problem: for instance, whether the Hilbert space is defined on an infinite line or finite periodic chain etc..
 For a comprehensive list of different geometries see Ref.~\cite{cardyEntanglementHamiltoniansTwodimensional2016}.
 For our purposes, we are interested in the BCFT defined on an annulus of width $ w$ and it is not important what the initial geometry of the problem was.

-The reduced density matrix $ \rho_{A,ab} = \tr_{B,ab} \rho$ is obtained by tracing out the degrees of freedom in $ \mathcal{H}_{B,ab}$, where $ \rho$ is the density matrix of the ground state.
-In terms of the parameters of the conformal field theory, the reduced density matrix is
+The reduced density matrix $ \rho_{A,ab} = \tr_{B,ab} \rho$ is obtained by tracing out the degrees of freedom in $ \mathcal{H}_{B,ab}$, where $ \rho$ is the density matrix \TQc{corresponding to the} ground state. \TQc{It was argued in \cite{cardyEntanglementHamiltoniansTwodimensional2016} that the reduced density matrix can be written as the annulus partition function of an appropriate boundary CFT.
+More specifically,}

 where $ q = e^{-2 \pi^2/w} $ is the modular parameter, $ c$ is the central charge,